Lovely UNESCO sights in Slovakia

 The list of World’s Cultural and Natural Heritage contains 812 places and exactly 7 of them can be found in Slovakia.

 Let’s go through them comfortably step by step.
-We also include recommendations what to visit and enjoy.
+We also include recommendations on what to visit and enjoy.

 BANSKA STIAVNICA (1993)